 “It is a very pleasant experience when we work with a personality which is an institution in itself.
-I feel extremely proud to say that I worked with you as a 1-year Intern.
-During my internship period, there was an opportunity to learn things like office management, documentation, file processing, project report development, content writing, budgeting, etc.
+During my internship period, there was an opportunity to learn things like office management, documentation, file processing, project report development, content writing, budgeting, etc

 Also, every task learned with you such as discipline of daily life, regularity, work-dedication and likewise is important for personality development.